Want the perfect workout program?

 With dumbbells, you have several different holding positions that you can do, such as:

 This holding position is referred to as “goblet”.
-So, when using it during a squat, it is called a goblet squat, which you’ve likely heard of before as it is among the most popular dumbbell leg exercises.
+So, when using it during a squat, it is called a goblet squat.
 It will challenge your core and upper body to stay upright as you lower yourself into a squat.

 It's typically thought of as a beginner exercise, but it's actually effective for all fitness levels (albeit it may be an accessory exercise for an advanced lifter, whereas it's a main exercise for a beginner).